Strong coupling between a single-photon and a two-photon Fock state

-The counterpart in time-resolved experiments of the quantum Rabi splitting reported here are quantum Rabi oscillations enabling the conversion of a single photon into a photon pair and vice versa with a period $T_R = 2 \pi / g_{\rm eff}$ and with an efficiency that can potentially approach $100\%$~\cite{Nori2017PRA} (for $g_{\rm eff}$ significantly larger than the losses).
-In contrast to most conventional implementations of nonlinear optics, the regime demonstrated here can reach unit efficiency only using a minimal number of photons and {\it without} exciting atomic transitions, which introduce additional losses.
-For example, in many cases pure dephasing in superconducting artificial atoms is the main source of decoherence.
 These results unlock a new regime for photons in quantum nonlinear optics~\cite{Lukin2014NPh, Bouwmeester2006PRL} (coherent interaction between photon multiplets), which has important implications in both fundamental research~\cite{Nori2017PRA} and applications~\cite{Zeilinger2011Nature, Niu2018PRL}.
-Examples of direct applications include (i) the realization of deterministic quantum light (single photon and photon pair) sources as in the cases of traditional spontaneous parametric down conversion (SPDC) but with an unprecedented efficiency (approaching $100\%$); (ii) an all-optical deterministic controlled-phase gate ($|\widetilde{0,1}\rangle \leftrightarrow -|\widetilde{0,1}\rangle$, a geometric phase effect under a full Rabi oscillation ($2 T_R$), where the presence or the absence of a photon in mode 1 corresponds to the control qubit).
-This two-photon quantum phase gate represents a key element for the realization of a still elusive universal nonlinear optical quantum computing (NOQC)~\cite{Zeilinger2011Nature, Niu2018PRL}.
+Examples of direct applications include \begin{enumerate}[(i)] \item the realization of deterministic quantum light (single photon and photon pair) sources as in the cases of traditional spontaneous parametric down conversion (SPDC) but with an unprecedented efficiency (approaching $100\%$); \item an all-optical deterministic controlled-phase gate ($|\widetilde{0,1}\rangle \leftrightarrow -|\widetilde{0,1}\rangle$, a geometric phase effect under a full Rabi oscillation ($2 T_R$), where the presence or the absence of a photon in mode 1 corresponds to the control qubit). \end{enumerate} This two-photon quantum phase gate represents a key element for the realization of a still elusive universal nonlinear optical quantum computing (NOQC)~\cite{Zeilinger2011Nature, Niu2018PRL}.
 These controlled quantum Rabi oscillations can be realized by using suitable flux-offset pulses to tune the system in and out the minimum of the avoided level crossing $|\widetilde{0,1}\rangle \leftrightarrow |\widetilde{2,0}\rangle$.